 And in addition to saving your travel spirit, you’ll also save money by having a plan, instead of stumbling wallet first off that 26 hour bus ride into some spontaneous burnout rehab destination with a mental priority list that puts price on the bottom.

 When the burnout hits, you have 24 hours to stop.
 If you don’t like where you are, hustle to somewhere better.
 And then stay.
-How long depends on you, but five days seems to be a satisfactory minimum.
+How long depends on you, for some it may be 5-7 days, for others it may be 5-7 months.

 You’ll save on transportation costs by not moving.
-You can ask the hostel or hotel you are staying at if they offer discounts for extended stays, which lowers your per night sleeping budget.
+You can ask the hostel or hotel you are staying at if they offer discounts for extended stays, which lowers your per night sleeping budget, or you can look into rentals so you can really unpack your bags and have a “home” for a while.
 You’ll get a chance to know a place better than if you just passed through.
 This means finding the cheapest places to eat, visit, and hang out, and will also make you feel more connected to the place you are visiting.

 >> Learn more about the benefits of slow travel